 I was actually a high school pole vaulter, and am currently into flying trapeze, kickboxing, and a form of Barre 3 where toddlers climb all over you while you try to do the dreaded inch hold bounce thing.
 But in my head and heart I am a wrestler.

 I struggle with the pain in our world and my inability to really do anything about it.
 And I struggle with the promise that Jesus is enough for it all, and in him-with him, I am enough.
 Much of that doesn’t make sense to me but I like to explore it.

 I am a survivor of Childhood Sexual Abuse.
 And I’ve been sharing my stories as it unfolds because the unspeakable violence needs to be spoken.
 And speaking about the unspeakable is hard, so let’s borrow each other’s words.

 I am an imploder, not an exploder.
 So I look normal on the outside.
 If “normal” means that I can have two different strangers in the same week (but on separate occasions) mistake me for a high school drop out and a 40 year old mom.

-I’m in a mom-click that strives to be the World’s Okayest Moms and our motto is “whatever works for your family is best for your family.”
+I strive to be the World’s Okayest Moms and my motto is “whatever works for your family is best for your family.”

 I think I’m really funny.
 And when my husband repeats the jokes I mutter under my breath everyone thinks he’s really funny.

 My Ted keeps a list of the absentminded things I say, and if you ask him nicely he might read them to you.
 (Quotes like, “Just because I’m going the wrong way on a one way doesn’t mean I don’t know where I’m going.”
 I knew where we were.
 I knew it was one block and that we’d be law abiding again.
 NBD.)